Shira Arad: Early career

 Arad studied acting at The Poor School in London, graduating in 1995.
 In that same year she was the assistant director of Hanoch Levin in the play Beheading at Habimah Theatre.

 She began her acting career in the play The Physicists at the Left Bank theatre.
 She later performed in the play The Crucible at the Habimah Theatre, directed by Shmulik Hasfari (1999), and in the play My Kinneret at the Beersheba Theater (2002-2002).

-At the same time, Arad appeared various children's programs on Channel One.
+At the same time, Arad appeared in various children's programs on Channel One.
 In 1999, she played in the Israeli film Yana's Friends, directed by Arik Kaplun.
 In 2001 she played in the Israeli telenovela Touching Happiness, in which she played Karin.
 In the same year she played in the series Closed File, written by Reshef Levi.

 In 2001, Arad began working as a DJ and music supervisor.
 In 2008, she was the music researcher for the feature Borat starring Sacha Baron Cohen.

 Arad currently works as a film editor.
 In 2013 she participated in the Berlinale Talent Campus of the Berlin International Film Festival.

 In 2005, Arad married singer Kobi Oz.
 In 2009 they divorced.